 Assembling an emergency supplies kit

-A little organization can go a long way towards helping you feel ready to handle the unexpected.
-Having an emergency supplies kit for your household can help you and your family be better prepared for any kind of disaster.
+Having an emergency supplies kit for your household can help you and your family be better prepared for any kind of disaster or emergency.
 Here are some tips for assembling one.

 - Include the essentials.